aidecode/qef/README.md

-# qef
-Comparing and testing the Contains() method in different versions of Entity Framework
+Comparing and testing the Contains() method for different versions of Entity Framework

+QEF.TablesCreator.EF8 creates tables for ConnectionStrings from appsettings.json

+There are tests for different versions of EF in the test folder